DavideRossi/upback/README.rst

 The most common ones are:

 * -v
 verbose.
-Prints various information on that UpBack is doing.
+Prints various information on what UpBack is doing.

 * -vv
 more verbose.